Click on collage above for a larger version

 When looking for a leather jacket, make sure that the jacket sits comfortably on your shoulders, suited to how much clothing you intend to wear underneath and lean towards the jacket being fitted but by no means tight.
 Try on as many as you possible to decide which one suits you the most.

 Photos by Kylee Yee of Kytography (website coming soon!)

 It’s funny, I remember there was a resurgence of leather jackets in the market in 2008 and I recall thinking to myself at the time “Pffttt … Leather Jackets – They’re way too expensive – Who can afford them and seriously, they’ll go out of fashion again within a year or so, just like those 3 pairs of extremely pointy shoes I bought from Mollini, so yeah, I don’t want one.”
-I luckily ignored this thought because I was clearly wrong and I’m still wearing my very first leather jacket, a cute leather bomber jacket with a hoodie from Jacqui Demkiw’s White Suede boutique on Chapel street (blurry pic below).
+I luckily ignored this thought because I was clearly wrong and I’m still wearing my very first leather jacket, a cute leather bomber jacket with a hoodie from Jacqui Demkiw’s boutique on Chapel street (blurry pic below).
 White Suede always does a simple yet chic leather jacket each season.
-One of my other favourite stores for leather jackets is All Saints and you know where you can find a real bargain?
+One of my other favourite stores for leather jackets is and you know where you can find a real bargain?
 Head down to your local vintage shop or if in London try Brick Lane and Portobello Market.